imballinst/imballinst.dev/src/pages/blog/my-thoughts-pursuing-higher-study.md

 ![University of Melbourne Law School's Building has a pleasant surroundings.
 Photo by me.](/img/unimelb-law-building.jpg)

-Now, just because I took a photo of the Law Building, it doesn't mean that I enrolled in it.
+Now, just because I took a photo of the Law Building, it doesn't mean that I enrolled in that course.
 It is simply because it is one of the good photos that I took during my 1.5 years there.
 It is primarily because I didn't take photos frequently... and of course, because I'm not a good photographer.

 Right, so, I spent first 2 weeks to find permanent accommodation.
 I took consideration of 3 aspects, **rent fee**, **distance to university**, **distance to markets**, and **travel costs**.
 If I was about to live in the suburbs, I could save some money from rent fee.
 However, the travel cost may be quite expensive.
 Tram and bus fares were at AU$4.30 for 2 hours (with daily cap at AU$8.60).
 It could be reduced if I bought a bike, but I would require to take care of it, as well.